ThinkChaos/Trololio/docs/index.rst

 :note: Make sure you use :func:`coroutine`, :func:`From` and :exc:`Return` from
        :mod:`trololio`.
-Otherwise an ImportError will be raised when running with :mod:`py3:asyncio`.
+Otherwise an :exc:`ImportError` will be raised when running with :mod:`py3:asyncio`.